New York State Partnership for Long Term Care Insurance Cost & Companies

 Complete the form on this page to request long term care insurance costs and comparisons specific to your situation.

-New York long term care insurance is available from several well respected insurance companies.
+New York State long term care insurance is available from several well respected insurance companies.
 We compare these companies to find you the best protection at the lowest cost.
-Here is a list of long term care insurance companies offering coverage in New York:
+Here is a list of long term care insurance companies in New York State: